 CoreDX DDS also supports dynamic types, which are Data Types that are not defined at compile type.
 With dynamic types, the application developer may create data types at run-time using the dynamic types API, or create a data type from a discovered peer DataWriter or DataReader.
 In this scenario, the application has no knowledge of the data type until the Topic is discovered at run time.
-A complete discussion of dynamic types can be found in 0: Dynamic Types.
+A complete discussion of dynamic types can be found in the Dynamic Types section of this guide.